LiAngelo Ball: Music career

 On January 3, 2025, Ball released his debut single "Tweaker" to viral success, initially previewed on a livestream with internet personality N3on.
 The remix of the song featuring vocals from Lil Wayne was released on February 7, 2025.
 Writer Alphonse Pierre of Pitchfork pegs the track as inspired by 2000s Louisiana hip-hop, stating Ball "is putting out music that sounds like he wants to convince us he grew up crooning on the porches of Baton Rouge with Boosie and Webbie."
 The song debuted at No. 29 on the Billboard Hot 100.

 On January 13, 2025, NBA insider Shams Charania of ESPN reported that Ball signed a record deal with Def Jam Recordings worth up to $13 million with a guaranteed $8 million.

-In February, he previewed "Law & Order" and "Can You Please" on PlaqueBoyMax's livestream; the latter was previously teased by Ball's brother, Lonzo.
+In February, he previewed "Law n Order" and "Can You Please" on PlaqueBoyMax's livestream; the latter was previously teased by Ball's brother, Lonzo.

 On July 18, 2025, he released his debut studio album under Def Jam, League of My Own.

 On November 17, 2025, it was announced that his debut single "Tweaker" had reached certified platinum status by the Recording Industry Association of America, having sold one million copies in digital units.